trueos/pcbsd/src-qt5/docs/update.rst

   session).
 Note that the system will not apply any more updates or allow you to start another manual update or install additional software using AppCafe® until you reboot.

-* as the update is running, a log is written to :file:`/var/log/pc-updatemanager.log` and is then saved to :file:`/var/log/pc-updatemanager-auto.log` when the update is complete.
+* as the update is running, a log is written to :file:`/var/log/pc-updatemanager.log` and this log is displayed in the "View Log" tab of the graphical Update
+  Manager utility, shown in Figure 7.3c.
 This way you can see which software is being updated and if there are any updating errors.
-The logs can also be viewed in the "View Log" tab of the graphical Update Manager utility, shown in Figure 7.3c.
+The next time an update occurs, the previous log is written to :file:`/var/log/pc-updatemanager.log.prev`, so that you also have a copy of the previous update's log.

 * you no longer need to initiate updates manually.
 PC-BSD® now uses an automated updater that automatically checks for updates, no more than once per day, 20 minutes after a reboot and then every 24 hours.
 You can configure what gets updated using the "Configure Automatic Updates" tab of Update Manager, shown in